 PLUS SIDE – You get vitamin D from the sun which is vital to your mental health.
 Don’t forget this valuable necessity when things get back to “normal”.

 I think about my plants as friends or extensions of me.
 Maybe that’s why I’m not so lonely right now when others are.
-When I see my plants, I can be reminded of how I was feeling the day I put it into the earth or just focus on the joy of seeing it grow daily.
+When I see my plants, I can be reminded of how I was feeling the day I put it into the earth or just focus on the joy of watching it grow.
 It’s therapeutic.

 I’ve managed to parlay my love of gardening and planting over the years to include my own unique style.